Welcome to the new Golem Cloud Docs! 👋

 Incoming HTTP requests

-The root spans of an invocation are containing information depending on how that invocation was started.
+The root spans of an invocation contain information depending on how that invocation was started.
 When invoking through the invocation REST API, W3C Trace Context (opens in a new tab) headers are automatically processed to set the root trace-id and parent span-id.

 When using custom APIs, the same headers are also taken into account by default, but it is also possible to write a custom Rib script per endpoint to extract more information from the HTTP requests and define custom span attributes with them.

-In both cases, when the invocation's trigger is a HTTP request, a spans is added with the following attributes:
+In both cases, when the invocation's trigger is an HTTP request, a span is added with the following attributes:

 • request.method